 Cost of Transportation in Chicago

+When considering the cost of living in Chicago, one of the key factors to keep in mind is transportation cost.
 Chicago offers an extensive public transportation system, the Chicago Transit Authority (CTA), which makes commuting convenient and relatively affordable.

 Public transportation is often the best option for students due to affordability and coverage.
 Consider purchasing a monthly CTA pass for unlimited rides across the city.
 Here is an overview of the approx cost of transportation in Chicago:

-Mode | Cost (USD) |
+Mode | Approx Cost |

 Monthly Ticket for Local Transport | USD 76.50 |